Commitment versus Forecast

 What Commitment is About

-- Delivering high quality products.
-The team commits to do their best to achieve the goal while maintaining a high quality.
+- Delivering high-quality products.
+The team commits to doing their best to achieve the goal while maintaining high quality.

 - Meeting the sprint goal (instead of the exact amount of product backlog items)